scythe-suite/scythe/USAGE.md

 First of all, design a few exercises and put them in the `exercises` dir.

-Then choose a name for your exam, say `myexam`, and add
+Then choose a name for your exam (the name must contain just *alphanumeric and underscore* characters), say `myexam`, and add

     ./confs/myexam.txt
     ./confs/myexam.tsv

-* the first file must contain, on the first line, a *secret* followed by a list of exercise names (one execise per line), that is, names of directories in the `exercises` folder;
+* the first file must contain, on the first line, a *secret* followed by a list of exercise names (one exercise per line), that is, names of directories in the `exercises` folder;

 * the second file must contain a tab-separated list of *unique ids*,